John Keogh (footballer)

-John Keogh (born 1940 in Finglas, Dublin) is an Irish former professional football player who played as a full back in the 1960s.
+John Keogh (born on 1 November 1940) is an Irish former professional football player who played as a full back in the 1960s.

+Career

-He started his footballing career with Stella Maris.
+Keogh started his footballing career with Stella Maris.
 They won the Dublin District Schoolboys League Under 14, 15, 16 & 17.
-Keogh was captain for the last two seasons.
+Keogh was the captain for the last two seasons.
 They also won the All-Ireland Under 15 title.
-His club mate at Stella Maris, Johnny Giles, went on to play with Manchester United, while Keogh was invited for trials at Chelsea but returned home after a couple of months.
+Keogh was invited for trials at Chelsea, but returned home after a couple of months.